-Congratulations to Samantha Siermine, a junior Graphic Design student at the Moore College of Art & Design who was presented with a scholarship from The Mann for her work with the #LibertyUnplugged festival branding.
-Samantha is one of 15 students who worked on a year-long design project centering on the 2015 festival icons Martin Luther King, Jr., Nelson Mandela, and Frederick Douglas.
-Samantha’s work will be incorporated into all online and print branding throughout the festival.
+The Mann was proud to congratulate Samantha Siermine, a junior Graphic Design student at the Moore College of Art & Design, who was presented with a scholarship from the Mann for her work with the #LibertyUnplugged festival branding.
+Samantha is one of 15 students who worked on a year-long design project centering on the 2015 festival icons Frederick Douglas, Martin Luther King, Jr., and Nelson Mandela.
+Samantha’s work was incorporated into all online and print branding throughout the festival.

 Louis N. Cassett Foundation